TBD54566975/technical-proposals/tp027/README.md

 - Schema/Permissions/Protocol rules are inherated from the `RecordsWrite` parent.

 ## General Questions
+- Some properties are required for key derivation for each `RecordsCommit` message are copies from the root `RecordsWrite` message: `schema`, `protocol`, `protocolPath`, `contextId`, `dataFormat`.
+  - Should these properties be explicit within the `RecordsCommit` descriptor?
+    - This would allow a bare `UnsigedRecordsCommitMessage` to have all of the info it needs to create the signatures without any need to access any other messages.
+    - **Although it currently doesn't have any conflict, if this is the route we go we should be careful of `parentId` as it's used differently between the two descriptors(Write and Commit).
 - How will this work with DataStreams?
 - Within the multi-writer `RecordsCommit` context, what responsibilities does the DWN have vs the Web5 SDK vs general application layer logic?
 - Potential For Querying:
   - `RecordsRead` will still return a `RecordsWrite` as it does today.
     - If `commitStrategy` is set for the user SHOULD preform a `RecordsQuery` to get a list of the commits which build on top of the `RecordsWrite` parent.
   - `RecordsQuery` without an additional `method` filter will return both `RecordsWrite` and `RecordsCommit`
   - Potentially Index and Query Commits given a particular `parentId`?

 ## Examples